 General Guidance

 This inspection procedure (IP) was developed to ensure the operational program established for implementation at a plant licensed in accordance with 10 CFR Part 50 and 10 CFR Part 52 meet all NRC requirements and objectives for operational program readiness.
-Note that this inspection is conducted as licensees activate the operational program Verification through observation of activities may not be possible.
+Note that this inspection is conducted as licensees activate their operational program in accordance with IMC 2200, Appendix A, “Security Construction Inspection Program,” or IMC 2562, “Light-Water Reactor Inspection Program for Restart of Reactor Facilities Following Permanent Cessation of Power Operations.”
+For reactors under construction, this IP is applicable to all power reactors under construction that are subject to oversight under the NRC’s Construction Reactor Oversight Process (cROP).
+For restart of reactor facilities following termination of an operating license, this IP is applicable for transitioning from a decommissioned or extended shutdown reactor facility to an operational power reactor facility subject to the Reactor Oversight Process (ROP).
+Verification through observation of activities may not be possible.
 In such cases, the inspector(s) should review the appropriate licensee procedures and conduct inspections of all associated areas to ensure program compliance upon implementation.

 Through verification of the inspection requirements within this inspection procedure, the inspector(s) shall ensure that the licensee’s physical protection program associated with this sample is designed and implemented, or is prepared to implement, the general performance objective of 10 CFR 73.55(b).